electron/osx-sign/README.md

 Path to `Electron Helper.app`, which may be renamed.
 Default to detect from application package.

+`helper-executable-path` - *String*

+Path to `Electron Helper`, which may be renamed, in `Electron Helper.app`.
+Default to detect from application package.

 `helper-eh-path` - *String*

 Path to `Electron Helper EH.app`, which may be renamed.
 Default to detect from application package.

+`helper-eh-executable-path` - *String*

+Path to `Electron Helper EH`, which may be renamed, in `Electron Helper EH.app`.
+Default to detect from application package.

 `helper-np-path` - *String*

 Path to `Electron Helper NP.app`, which may be renamed.
+Default to detect from application package.

+`helper-np-executable-path` - *String*

+Path to `Electron Helper NP`, which may be renamed, in `Electron Helper NP.app`.
 Default to detect from application package.

 *Note: `helper-path`, `helper-eh-path`, `helper-np-path` needn't provided unless error thrown for not able to find any of them automatically.*